Skip to content

 Total Year-1 Deduction$100,000$78,571

-If you're in the 37% federal bracket, that $78,571 deduction saves you roughly $29,071 in federal taxes.
-That's in year one alone, before state tax savings, and before the well has produced a single barrel of oil.
+In the 37% federal bracket?
+That $78,571 deduction saves you roughly $29,071 in federal taxes.
+Year one.
+Before state tax savings, before the well has produced a single barrel.
 Your CPA will love this one.
-It's the cornerstone of oil and gas tax strategy and the reason high-income investors consistently deploy capital into drilling programs near the end of each tax year.
+It's the reason high-income investors consistently put capital into drilling programs near the end of each tax year.

 Tangible Drilling Cost Deductions

-Tangible costs are the flip side of IDCs.
-They cover the physical equipment and infrastructure that actually stay in the ground or on the surface.
+Tangible costs are the flip side of IDCs: physical equipment that stays in the ground or on the surface.
 Casing, pump jacks, tanks.
-Unlike IDCs, this stuff has salvage value, so you can't deduct it all at once.
-Instead, you recover these costs through depreciation over time.
-It's not as flashy as the IDC write-off, but it still chips away at your taxable income year after year.
+This stuff has salvage value, so you can't deduct it all at once.
+Instead, you recover it through depreciation over time.
+Not as flashy as the IDC write-off, but it chips away at your taxable income every year the well produces.

 Equipment That Qualifies